Top 10 Wine Regions in Europe by Train

-Germany ranks fifth in wine regions in Europe and the country has an efficient rail network.
-To taste some outstanding German wine, you’ll want to head to Mosel.
+Germany ranks fifth in wine regions in Europe and the country has an efficient rail network to get you there.
+Head to Mosel to taste some outstanding German wine.
 While most people associate Germany with beer, wine production here has generated some highly sought-after bottles.
 The riverside train ride between Cochem and Koblenz is quite scenic.
 Both Cochem and Trier make excellent bases for exploring the Mosel wine region.

 La Rioja, Spain

 La Rioja is a small region in northern Spain that has grown famous due to Tempranillo, Spain’s noble grape.
 The strong and full-bodied wines gain their characters from the long time they spend aging in oak barrels.
-La Rioja wines are best sampled on a night-long tapas and wine crawl through the regional capital of Logroño.
-Nearly all long-distance trains in Spain, including the Alvia and AVE require a reservation.
-Keep an eye out for the reservation-free Intercity trains when planning.
+The best way to sample La Rioja wines is on a night-long tapas and wine crawl through the regional capital of Logroño.
+Visit La Rioja by long-distance train, but remember that nearly all of them , including AVE and Alvia, require a reservation.
+Keep an eye out for the reservation-free Intercity trains when planning your trip.

-Hungary is an underappreciated wine country, but a well-developed one with more than a thousand years of winemaking experience.
+Hungary is an underappreciated wine country, but well-developed with more than a thousand years of wine making experience.
 There are 22 wine regions in the country.
-Tokaj-Hegyalja, Hungary’s best-known wine region, is a World Heritage Site.
-An excellent place to start your exploration here is in the foothills of the Zemplén Mountains, Tokaj.
+Most noteworthy is the wine region of Tokaj-Hegyalja, which is also a World Heritage Site.
+An excellent place to start your exploration here is in the foothills of the Zemplén Mountains, in Tokaj.
 This town is famous for its full-bodied sweet dessert wine, Tokaji Aszú.
-A 4 hour train ride from Budapest gives you the chance to sip the wine in the place where it’s made.
+If you want to sip this wine in the place it’s made, you can get take a train from Budapest to Tokaj in 4 hours.

 Italy’s Tuscany comprises of individual wine regions.
-While the rail network here doesn’t quite reach every little wine village and town between Florence and Siena, it does get you efficiently to either city, both of which are extraordinary destinations in their own right.
+While the rail network here doesn’t quite reach every little wine village between Florence and Siena, it does get you efficiently to either city.
+You’ll find that both cities are extraordinary destinations in their own right, and a great place to sample the local wines.
 Find out how to travel through Tuscany by rail.

 Moravia, Czech Republic